stephendade/Rpanion-server/README.md

 At this point, the website will be active at ``http://<ip of device>:3000``

+## Default username and password

+Rpanion-server has access control in place to prevent unauthorised users from making changes to the system via the GUI.

+The access control does *not* apply to any MAVLink or video streams

+The default username is ``admin`` and password ``admin``.
+This can be changed on the "User Management" page.

 ## Tests

 Unit tests are split into separate commands for the frontend (ReactJS) and backend.